What is involved in the environmental review process?

 The ultimate goal of scoping is to assist the lead agency in defining the social, economic and environmental issues and alternatives to be examined and documented in the EIS; identifying significant issues for detailed study while eliminating from detailed study those issues that are not significant; as well as establishing the roles of other agencies and processes for coordinating the environmental review.

 At the conclusion of the scoping period, the lead agencies for the EIS will review all scoping comments received and finalize the Scoping Report including the Purpose and Need, Alternatives to be analyzed, the issues to be addressed by the EIS, as well as outline a schedule for the remaining steps of the environmental review process.
-The Final Scoping Report will be issued to all participating agencies and posted on the project website.
+The Final Scoping Report was completed in 2014 and is available on the project website.